Erasmus+ Problem-solving approaches

 • eliminate possibilities

 After the professional development sessions were complete, the project team met to evaluate the sessions and the progress made by the team against the work plan.
-Initial discussions explored the content and delivery of the professional development sessions that will take place in June 2018, at Bangor, Northern Ireland.
+Initial discussions explored the content and delivery of the professional development sessions that took place in June 2018, at Bangor, Northern Ireland.